We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - noise reduction

 These hearing aids have up to three programs and 16 channels.

 Advanced hearing aids

-Both the TruHearing Choice and TruHearing Select programs offer advanced hearing aids.
-The company states that these hearing devices are suitable for noisier environments, such as in the office.
+The company states that the advanced hearing devices are suitable for noisier environments, such as the office.

-All advanced hearing aids have the following features in addition to the standard features:
+All advanced hearing aids have the following features, in addition to the standard ones: